ianhomer/dotfiles/README.md

 # My .dotfiles

-Configure my computers, to reduce distraction and and with less clickity-clickity.
+Configure my computers, to reduce distraction and more keyboard focused.

 ## tl;dr